codedragon/Puppy_career_talk/slides.md

 ## Desperation is not a good job mode
-* create or join an informal group or meetup group of people looking for work
+* create or join an informal group or meetup group of people looking for work<!-- .element: class="fragment" data-fragment-index="1" -->
     * acquaintances/friends/pyladies
     * exchange resumes, cover letters, practice interviews
-* More general or professional help:<!-- .element: class="fragment" data-fragment-index="1" -->
+* More general or professional help:<!-- .element: class="fragment" data-fragment-index="2" -->
     * WA State Career Centers
     * Matt Youngquist and Career Horizons